 - I will spend $1,500 on fixed expenses and $500 on other goals to get to my next paycheck

 The critical difference is that YNAB does not consider future income into the equation.
 The intent is that current money needs to get you to the next paycheck.
-They have excellent videos to help and we’ll try my best too if needed but we’re pretty new at it.
+They have excellent videos to help and we’ll try our best too if needed but we’re pretty new at it.
 They offer a free 34 day trial and it costs $50/year afterwards.
 So far we’ve really found it to be worth it.

 Tracking Net Worth